Grasshopper-Tekla Live Link FAQ

 4. Double-click the C# Script component icon/text to start coding.

-If you’re really into it, scripts like these can be made into proper GH components using Visual Studio.
-In that case it’s convenient to start with these Grasshopper template files: https://marketplace.visualstudio.com/items?itemName=McNeel.GrasshopperAssemblyforv6
+If you’re really into it, scripts like these can be made into proper Grasshopper components using Visual Studio.
+To speed things up, you can search for Rhino and Grasshopper templates that fits your Rhino and Visual Studio setup online.

 The Tekla Open API is well documented with code examples here: https://developer.tekla.com/tekla-structures/documentation/